Rangiaowhia

 Rangiaowhia (or Rangiawhia, or Rangiaohia) was, for over 20 years, a thriving village on a ridge between two streams in the Waikato region, about 4 km east of Te Awamutu.
 From 1841 it was the site of a very productive Māori mission station until the Invasion of the Waikato in 1864.
-The station served Ngati Hinetu and Ngati Apakura.
+The station served Ngāti Hinetu and Ngāti Apakura.
 Only a church remains from those days, the second oldest Waikato building.

-At dawn on the 21st of February 1864, Rangiaowhia was the site of one of the most horrific war crimes ever perpetrated by the Crown against Māori in New Zealand's history.